Top 25 logistics companies in Germany [our 2026 update]

 Germany, with its central location in Europe, is a hub for logistics and transportation.
 Get to know 15+ logistics companies in Germany.

-Germany, strategically located in the heart of Europe, continues to be a pivotal hub for logistics and transportation.
-As of early 2026, the German logistics sector is navigating a dynamic landscape characterized by technological advancements, increasing demands for sustainability, and ongoing market consolidation.
-This updated guide provides an overview of the leading logistics companies in Germany, highlighting their current standing, key services, and contributions to the industry.
+Germany, strategically located in the heart of Europe, is a hub for logistics and transportation.
+As of early 2026, the German logistics sector is characterized by technological advancements and increasing demands for sustainability.
+Our updated guide provides an overview of the leading logistics companies in Germany, highlighting their current standing, key services and contributions to the industry.

 Several key trends are influencing this trajectory:

-- Sustainability and green logistics: With the Corporate Sustainability Reporting Directive (CSRD) coming into effect from 2026, companies are heavily investing in eco-friendly solutions, including electric vehicle fleets, sustainable fuels, and recyclable packaging.
+• Sustainability and green logistics: With the Corporate Sustainability Reporting Directive (CSRD) coming into effect from 2026, logistics companies in Germany are heavily investing in eco-friendly solutions, including electric vehicle fleets and recyclable packaging.

-- Digitalization and automation: The adoption of AI-driven solutions and automation is accelerating, shifting towards a collaborative model where human expertise is augmented by advanced technology.
-Digital freight forwarders and AI-powered optimization tools are gaining prominence.
+• Digitalization and automation: The adoption of AI-driven solutions and automation is accelerating, shifting towards a collaborative model where human expertise is augmented by advanced technology.
+Digital freight forwarders and AI-powered optimization tools are gaining prominence too.

-- Market consolidation: Significant mergers and acquisitions, such as DSV’s integration of DB Schenker, are reshaping the competitive landscape, creating larger entities with expanded capabilities and global reach.
+• Market consolidation: Significant mergers and acquisitions, such as DSV’s integration of DB Schenker, are reshaping the market and create larger entities with expanded capabilities and global reach.

 #1 Dachser

-Dachser closed 2024 with a significant revenue growth of 13%, surpassing the €8 billion mark for the first time, reaching €8.027 billion.
+Dachser closed 2024 with a significant revenue growth of 13%.
+It surpassed the €8 billion mark for the first time and reached €8.027 billion.
 The company continues to grow through strategic acquisitions and plans to open new logistics centers, such as one in Ingolstadt in June 2025, creating new jobs and enhancing its network.

 #2 UPS